 - inscribed square.gh llustrates the use of a point to constrain rule application.
 It shows a derivation (Stiny, 1985) applying a rule to inscribe a square with a rotated square.

 - froebel blocks.gh illustrates the use of labelled points, descriptions and plane segments in 3D.
 It shows a derivation (Stiny, 1981) composing a design made up of blocks ('oblongs', 'pillars' and 'squares') from Froebel's building gift 6.
 The parallel description rules extract information form the shape to provide a description of the design, from which a block-by-block description can be derived.
 Note that compared to Stiny (1981), the derivation uses fewer rules, because the description rules are able to interact with the parallel shape rules.
 However, the derivation uses an additional labeled point assigned to each pillar.
-In a future version we expect to remove the need for this.

 - ice_ray_lattice.gh illustrates the specification and application of parametric rules.
 It shows a derivation (Stiny, 1977) of a Chinese ice-ray lattice from five rules, each splitting a triangle, quadrilateral or pentagon into two polygons from among triangles, quadrilaterals and pentagons.
 Note that at this point it is hard to ensure a 'nice' ice-ray lattice, because the splitting points are randomly identified on the respective line segments.
 In a future version we expect to provide the means to control this better.